Serbia and Montenegro: Kosovo War

 The international community was quick to respond, issuing a peace proposal to Yugoslavia in 1999.
-The agreement was seen as an essential ultimatum by NATO to Yugoslavia, and this rejected by the Yugoslav government.
+The agreement was seen as essentially an ultimatum by NATO to Yugoslavia, and this was rejected by the Yugoslav government.
 NATO responded in March 1999 by ordering airstrikes against Yugoslav military targets and infrastructure, including roads, railroads, administrative buildings and the headquarters of Radio Television Serbia.
 NATO's bombing campaign was not approved by the UN Security Council, for fear of a veto by Russia, which would cause controversy as to its legality.
 The UN Security Council adopted United Nations Security Council Resolution 1160, renewing arms and oil sanctions against the FR Yugoslavia, and thus crippling its economy.
 The effects of continuous aerial bombardment and sanctions cost the Yugoslav economy hundreds of billions of USD and eventually forced Milošević's government to comply with an agreement put forward by an international delegation.
 United Nations Security Council Resolution 1244 led to substantial autonomy for Kosovo, and the establishment of a UN mission to Kosovo, as well as the complete withdrawal of units of the Yugoslav National Army.
 As such, Kosovo remained an Autonomous Province of Serbia, but politically and economically independent.
 The damage to The FR Yugoslavia was immense, with the government estimating $100 billion in infrastructure damage, as well as 1,200 Serbian and Albanian civilians or soldiers confirmed dead.
 Economists have estimated at least $29 billion in direct damages caused by the bombings.

-In the aftermath of the Kosovo War, a low level insurgency continued in parts of Southern Serbia (Presevo valley), which had Albanian minorities.
-However, this insurgencts (UCPMB) lacked resources, and the Yugoslav Armed Forces and police were able to put down the insurgency.
+In the aftermath of the Kosovo War, a low level insurgency continued in the Presevo valley in southern Serbia, which had Albanian minorities.
+The insurgent (UCPMB) lacked resources, and the Yugoslav Armed Forces and police were able to put down the insurgency.

-Bulldozer Revolution
+Overthrow of Slobodan Milošević

-The string of defeats, as well as a complete collapse of the Yugoslav economy, led to mass unpopularity of the essential dictatorship of Slobodan Milošević and his allies in the Socialist Party of Serbia.
+The string of defeats, as well as a complete collapse of the Yugoslav economy, led to mass unpopularity of Slobodan Milošević and his allies in the Socialist Party of Serbia.
 In September 2000, amongst accusations of electoral fraud, large scale protests struck the nation.
 Milošević was eventually removed from power, as his Socialist Party of Serbia lost in the federal elections to the Democratic Opposition of Serbia.
 In the aftermath, a new government in Yugoslavia negotiated with the United Nations, accepting that it was not the sole legal successor to the Socialist Federal Republic of Yugoslavia, and was allowed to join the UN.
 Milošević would later be put on trial for corruption and war crimes, especially during the International Criminal Tribunal for the former Yugoslavia, although he died in prison before his trial could end in 2006.
 His culpability remains a subject of controversy within Serbia.